nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 # 0 - Time Travel
 ## There once was a cat, that travelled back, into tri.
 Who met a cat, that triangled back forward into time.
 Who, I, met, a long, time, ago.

+# 10 we do not interfere in cat or kitten meme magic.